Connect with us

 Nakumatt, a tenant of the Hazina Trade Centre, was also opposed to the project.
 The retailer moved to court to stop the project until 2023 when its 20-year lease is scheduled to expire.

-The firm said construction was interfering with its business by dumping construction material waste and installing heavy machinery and causing what it termed as “unprecedented nuisance” to the Nakumatt Lifestyle workers and shoppers.
+The firm said construction was interfering with its business by dumping construction material waste and installing heavy machinery and causing what it termed as an “unprecedented nuisance” to the Nakumatt Lifestyle workers and shoppers.

 Negotiations between the Nakumatt and the NSSF are ongoing and both parties are hoping to reach a “mutually agreeable position soon”.